eushabriel/CommunityReserve/README.md

 - filter based on space, date range (from _ to _) // optional

 ### GENERAL:
-- no persistent session (when refreshing, goes back to LANDING) // high
+- ~~no persistent session (when refreshing, goes back to LANDING) // high~~
-- password complexity // high
+- ~~password complexity // high~~
-- email verif // high
+- email verif // optional (maarte pala hosting service zzz)
-- refresh inputs in LANDING page // mid
+- refresh inputs in LANDING page // optional (can be a feature instead :P)